Greenstand/treetracker-infrastructure/airflow/README.md

 1. Use `doctl auth init` and pass your DO API key
 1. Save the kubeconfig relevant to the cluster, e.g. `doctl kubernetes cluster kubeconfig save dev-k8s-treetracker`
     1. Switch to the context if not already switched, e.g. kubectl config set-context do-sfo2-dev-k8s-treetracker
-1. Run ansible to install helm chart `ansible-playbook airflow-playbook.yml`
+1. Run ansible to install helm chart `ansible-playbook airflow-playbook.yml -i environments/development`.
+Note the specific environment you are running against.
+In this particular command, you are running against the **development** environment.

 #### Notes